tamberg/iotgauge/README.md

 ### Creating a new IFTTT recipe (or skip to add an existing recipe)

-IFTT lets you create recipes connecting a trigger to an action.
+IFTTT lets you create recipes connecting a trigger to an action.

 * Visit https://ifttt.com/myrecipes/personal/new (sign up if you haven't yet)
 * To choose a trigger channel, search for e.g. "Android Device" or "iOS Location" and select the channel icon